 The saying “timing is everything” definitely applies to your credit card payment.
 Late payments come with quite a few consequences you should avoid if possible.
-Not only will you incur late fees if you pay past your due date, you also risk damaging your credit and having your interest rate increased to the highest penalty rate.
+Not only will you incur late fees if you pay past your due date, but you also risk damaging your credit and having your interest rate increased to the highest penalty rate.

-The timing of your credit card payment—even when you pay on time—can also impact on the amount of interest you pay when you carry a balance.
+The timing of your credit card payment—even when you pay on time—can also impact the amount of interest you pay when you carry a balance.
 Paying earlier in the billing cycle can reduce the amount of interest you pay and boost your credit score in some cases.
 If you're trying to decide the best time to make your credit card payment, here are some guidelines.

 Making at least the minimum payment before the cutoff time on the due date will keep your account in good standing and help you avoid late payment penalties.
 Missing your credit card payment, even by just a few minutes, will result in at least a late fee.

 There may be a fee for making an expedited payment over the phone but it will typically be lower than the late fee and you’ll avoid other late payment penalties.

 To ensure a lower credit card balance is reported to the credit bureaus in the current month, make your credit card payment before the account statement closing date.
 Having a high credit card balance updated on your credit report can raise your credit utilization and cost you credit score points.
 Having the best possible credit score is important if you’re planning to apply for a major loan, like a mortgage or car loan, before your next account statement closing date rolls around.

 Otherwise, you can ensure a lower balance is reported to the credit bureaus by first paying off your credit card.
-Then, once you've lowered your balance, avoid making any new credit card purchases before your next statement closing date.
+Then, once you've lowered your balance, avoid making any new credit card purchases before your next statement's closing date.

 3. Early in the Billing Cycle